File a Minnesota DBA yourself with our simple step-by-step guide. It’s free and easy!

-The address of the Minnesota Secretary of State Business Services is specified in the form, so you can mail your Minnesota DBA form using it.
-Online filing and in-person filing fee costs $50, while mail submissions costs $30.
+The address of the Minnesota Secretary of State Business Services is specified in the form; online filing and in-person filing fee costs $50, while mail submissions costs $30.